AdhiJarwal/AWS-Non-Credit-Services-Alert/README.md

 - Enhance documentation
 - Submit issues/PRs

-## 📄 License

-MIT License - Feel free to use and modify!

 ---

 **💡 Pro Tip:** This setup costs virtually nothing and uses credit-eligible services to monitor non-credit services!